RoadieHQ/marketing-site/content/docs/scaffolder/variables-in-scaffolder/index.md

 ---
-title: Using for Loops in Templates
+title: Assigning Scaffolder Variables
-publishedDate: '2023-12-11'
+publishedDate: '2023-12-14'
-description: An example template that uses Nunjucks builtin looping functionality
+description: An example template displaying how to use JSONata to assign variables into Scaffolder context
 ---

 ## Template